devhelp/piwik-api/README.md

 ## Purpose

-Helps creating self-contained piwik methods that are able to make call to piwik api with predefined or/and runtime arguments.
+Helps creating self-contained Piwik methods that are able to make call to [Piwik API](http://developer.piwik.org/api-reference/reporting-api) with predefined or/and runtime arguments.
-Helps in using piwik segmentation and in lazy-loading api parameters values on method call.
+Helps in using [Piwik segmentation](http://developer.piwik.org/api-reference/reporting-api-segmentation) and in lazy-loading api parameters values on method call.

 ## Usage

-Basically only thing that you need to implement in order to be able to use the Method is your PiwikClient class.
+Basically only thing that you need to implement in order to be able to use the `Method` is your `PiwikClient` class.
-There is an already implemented PiwikGuzzleClient for which you have to configure the Guzzle http client.
+There is an already implemented `PiwikGuzzleClient` for which you have to configure the `Guzzle` http client.

-You can include PiwikGuzzleClient by adding [devhelp/piwik-api-guzzle](http://github.com/devhelp/piwik-api-guzzle) in composer.json
+You can include `PiwikGuzzleClient` by adding [devhelp/piwik-api-guzzle](http://github.com/devhelp/piwik-api-guzzle) in composer.json

 ### Standalone Method usage